AdobeDocs/experience-manager-gems.en/help/gems/adobe-cloud-platform-the-heart-of-experience-cloud.md

 ---
 title: "Machine Learning in AEM: Enhanced Smart Tags, Smart Layout and more"
-seo-title: "Machine Learning in AEM: Enhanced Smart Tags, Smart Layout and more"
 description: Learn how Machine Learning increases productivity and unlocks new use cases in AEM 6.4
-seo-description: Learn how Machine Learning increases productivity and unlocks new use cases in AEM 6.4
 page-status-flag: never-activated
 uuid: 121919b9-a648-4554-8a97-3b56f7a6f845
 products: SG_EXPERIENCEMANAGER